yyrichy/docs/source/worldedit.md

     Setting a selection to orange wool::

         //set 35:1
 ```
 ### Random
-Inorder to WorldEdit with multiple blocks in a random pattern, use multiple patterns/[block IDs](id)
+In order to WorldEdit with multiple blocks in a random pattern, use multiple patterns/[block IDs](id)

 You can specify weights by adding a `x%` in front of the pattern.
 ```eval_rst